X-Crpt/cva6/README.md

 - Integrated the coprocessor following the **CV-X-IF** protocol, using the **CVA6 core's internal register file (RF)** for data processing.
 - More details can be found in the respective branch. [crypto-coproc](https://github.com/X-Crpt/cva6/tree/crypto-coproc)

+In additional_files/fpga_tests/aes you can find the test performed on the CW305 board.

 ### 3. Crypto Coprocessor with Dedicated Register File
 - Extended the implementation to a cryptographic coprocessor that operates **exclusively with an external register file**, independent of CVA6's RF.
 - Added custom instructions to correctly manage data within the dedicated register file.
-- More details can be found in the respective branch. [branch-name](https://github.com/your-repo-name/tree/branch-name)
+- More details can be found in the respective branch. [iso-crypto-coproc](https://github.com/X-Crpt/cva6/tree/iso-crypto-coproc)

 # Acknowledgements